convox/praxis/docs/getting-started-local.md

 In the "Add Certificates" dialog, select the "System" keychain, and click "Add".
 Then in the "Keychain Access" app, search for "convox" and double click on "ca.convox".
 In the root certificate dialog, change "When using this certificate:" to "Always Trust" and close the dialog.

+## Developing your first app

 ### Clone the example app

-We'll use the Praxis documentation site to demonstrate deployment.
+We'll use the Praxis documentation site to demonstrate development.
 It's a Go app using the Hugo project for static websites.

 Clone the app and enter its directory: